In the name of Allāh,

 Even if the Prophet was in error, this is no blot on his status.
 Only Allāh is infallible.

 (Incidentally, Whereas Enoch and Elijah ascended to heaven, Jesus says no man hath ascended to heaven yet Jesus is hailed as God and Son of God–Hebrews 11:5; Genesis 5:24; 2 Kings 2:1, 11; John 3:13).
+(Please watch videos at end of presentation).

 (b) That “the prophet in the story actually think that the Sun can listen to his appeal?